You started with a great product.

 When customers become aware of their need for a product or service, they often begin researching online.
 ‘Often’ might actually be an understatement, as more than 80% of customers report doing online research before making a purchase.

 Chatbots can be a great way to begin connecting with prospects from the moment they show interest, even if a specific team member is unavailable to connect at that time.
-Placing a chatbot on your customer-facing website will allow your company to start AI-driven conversations and scope out a prospect’s level of interest.
+Placing a free chatbot on your customer-facing website will allow your company to start AI-driven conversations and scope out a prospect’s level of interest.

 Asking specific and detailed questions via chatbot can inform your team’s efforts so they make a better first warm call/touchpoint.
 It can also encourage the prospect to move themselves forward in the funnel while their interest is high.